Let’s get ready to rumble!

-- There is no way to determine the quality of a rare before you engage it in battle since it’s predetermined as it spawns.
+- There is no way to determine the quality until you engage it in battle.

-- You can tell the quality of the pet somewhat after you start battling.
-The health bar is a good indicator, especially if you’ve already tamed a wild one of the same type.
+- The health bar can be a good indicator to determine quality, especially if you’ve already tamed a wild one of the same type.
 Rares will have a substantial jump in health compared to the poor, common and to a lesser degree uncommon varieties so use your initial pet as a baseline for comparison.

 You can rename, release, cage (if applicable) or favourite a pet just by right-clicking the pet in your Pet Journal.

 For a casual pet collector, BreedIDs or quality may not be that important but if you’re one of the serious pet battlers out there, it should be.
 BreedIDs are something you need to consider if you want your pets to have the best possible chance to win.
 More info…

 A few addons I’ve found really useful:

 - Rematch – If you plan on battling a lot of tamers each day, this addon makes team changing a breeze.
 You can even add pets to a levelling queue and sort teams into groups.

 - Battle Pet BreedIDs – Download this addon to see all the BreedIDs in-game.
 Good to know for any serious pet battler and those who follow my YouTube strategies.

 Pets are account-wide so you should notice the same active pets on each of your toons.
 However, Pet Tamer challenges can only be completed once per account.
 If you have duplicate pets or ones you simply don’t want, right-click the pet to cage them to sell in the AH or gift.
 Wild pets are not tradeable.